Integrating with Cocoapods

 Example

-To determine what value to use for the US Privacy String, refer to the IAB document here.
+To determine what value to use for the US Privacy String, refer to USPrivacy IAB documentation.

 Example values:

-- When CCPA does not apply (for example if the user is not a resident of California) you can either skip this API or use the following value 1---
+- When CCPA does not apply (for example, if the user is not a resident of California), you can either skip this API or use the following value

-- If the user choses NOT to opt out, and is ok with advertising as usual, you can use 1YNN
+. - If the user chooses NOT to opt and is ok with advertising as usual, you can use 1YNN.

-- If the user chooses to restrict advertising and opt out, you can use 1YYN
+- If the user decides to restrict advertising and opt out, you can use 1YYN.

-To clear the CCPA provided data, just pass a nil.
+To clear the CCPA-provided data, pass a nill

 IASDKCore.sharedInstance.CCPAString = nil;